flyingcircusio/fc-nixos/doc/src/kubernetes.md

 versa) requires the cluster to be destroyed and recreated.
 :::

-Note that clusters which were originally created on platfrom versions 25.11 and older do not have dual-stack networking enabled unless explicitly configured.
+Note that clusters which were originally created on platform versions 25.11 and older do not have dual-stack networking enabled unless explicitly configured.
 As dual-stack networking is now enabled by default in 26.05 and later, care must be taken when adding new agent VM's to clusters upgraded from older versions, to